Morgawr/yokubi/src/Section1/Part2/Lesson22.md

 Dinner has already been made
 </pre>

-てある can turn the direct object and into a subject.
+てある can turn the direct object into a subject.
 This means that the verb's normal "logical object" gets marked by が or は (or unmarked), like dinner in the example above.
 However, because Japanese is linguistically weird, sometimes を can be used, too.

 Finally, it expresses a state, not an action, so てある should not be considered "the passive" version of the verb.
 Japanese has a real passive that we'll cover soon.